spilman6/courses/pages/version-control-essentials/remote-repos.md

 # Remote Repositories

-## What is a Remote Repository?

-A remote repository is a version of your project that is hosted on the internet or another network.
-This allows you to share your code with others and collaborate on projects.
-Remote repositories are often used in conjunction with local repositories, allowing you to work on your code locally and then push your changes to the remote repository.

-## Why Use a Remote Repository?

-Remote repositories are useful for several reasons:

-- **Collaboration**: Remote repositories allow multiple people to work on the same project simultaneously.
-This is especially useful for open-source projects or when working with a team.

-- **Backup**: Remote repositories provide a backup of your code.
-If something happens to your local machine, you can always retrieve your code from the remote repository.

-- **Code Access**: Remote repositories allow you to access your code from anywhere.
-This is especially useful if you work on multiple machines or need to access your code while traveling.

-## Popular Repository Hosts

-- **[GitHub](https://github.com)**: GitHub is one of the most popular remote repository hosting services.
-It offers a user-friendly interface and a wide range of features for collaboration.

-- **[Azure DevOps](https://dev.azure.com)**: Azure DevOps is a cloud-based service that provides a range of tools for software development, including remote repository hosting.

-- **[GitLab](https://gitlab.com)**: GitLab is another popular remote repository hosting service that offers a wide range of features for collaboration and project management.

-- **[Bitbucket](https://bitbucket.org)**: Bitbucket is a remote repository hosting service that is particularly popular among teams using Atlassian products like Jira and Confluence.

-At FVTC, we will be using [GitHub](https://github.com) and [Azure DevOps](https://dev.azure.com) for our remote repositories.
+In the previous sections, we learned how to create a local repository and make changes to it.
+In this section, we will learn how to create a remote repository in GitHub, and push our code to it.

 # Creating a Remote Repository

-Creating a remote repository is different depending on the hosting service and the Environment you are using.
+Creating a remote repository is different depending on the hosting service and the environment you are using.
 For example, if you're using Git Bash to push a repository to GitHub the process is very different than if you're pusing a Visual Studio project to Azure DevOps.

 We will cover both of these processes (and more) in upcoming sections.